Home » Big Island » Big Island Packing List for Families

 Do I really need to say this?
 Especially if you’re from the PNW, please protect your and your kiddo’s skin!

 I love Babyganics spray sunscreen for both myself and my kids.
-It’s a mineral sunscreen that soaks in really well.
+It’s a mineral reef-safe sunscreen that soaks in really well.
 It’s more of a squirt bottle than a spray.

 BUG SPRAY